polomodov/getdataproject/README.md

 =================
 Pre
 -------
-* You should set wd to current file
+* You should set wd to directory with run_analysis.R file
 * Require reshape2

 Steps  of algorythm